 Connection Service lifecycle

-This section considers the process involved with requesting, confirming and initiating a connection.
+This section considers the process involved with reserving, provisioniung, confirming and cancelling a connection.

 Requesting a reservation

-First, a request is submitted to a provider thus beginning the life cycle of the connection within that provider Agent’s network.
+First, a reservation request is submitted to a provider thus beginning the life cycle of the connection within that provider Agent’s network.
 This first phase is called the “Reserving” phase.
 It includes path selection and resource reservation.
 In the NSI, path selection includes future scheduling as well as the performance and authorization checking.
 Once the scheduling phase is complete, the Requester NSA is notified and connection goes into a “Scheduled” state.
 The Reserve primitive is used to schedule a connection.
 A connection may be reserved in advance or immediately.

-The connection request can have either a start-time and end-time, or a start-time and duration.
+Two provisioning modes are supported in the reservation - automatic vs. explicit provisioning mode.
+The connection reservation request can have either a start-time and end-time, or a start-time and duration.
 If the connection request includes a valid start-time and an end-time then the request is considered to be an advance reservation request.
 If the connection request has the start-time set to ‘asap’ and has a duration field rather than an end time field, the request is considered to be an immediate reservation request.

-Two provisioning modes are supported - automatic vs. explicit provisioning mode.

 Provisioning of a connection is achieved using a 1 phase commit mode.
 The transition from Scheduled state to Provisioning state can be either explicit (i.e. signaled by the requester NSA) or automatic (i.e initiated by the provider NSA).
 Each connection request will include a flag to indicate which of these two provisioning modes is to be used.
 It is not possible to mix these modes in a single connection.

 When operating in explicit mode, it is the responsibility of the requestor NSA to signal the reservation to begin provisioning and to begin de-provisioning of the connection.
 These signals are known as the Provision and Cancel primitives.

-Responding to a connection request
+Responding to a connection provisioning request

 The provider NSA will send a response back to the Requester NSA once it has completed processing a connection request.
 This response will send back a pass/fail response and will confirm the state of the provider NSA.